TensorTom/EasyTether-Internet-Share/README.md

 # EasyTether-Internet-Share
-Share your EasyTether Internet mobile Internet connection (Or any other really) with a second network interface.
+Share your EasyTether mobile Internet connection (Or any other really) with a second network interface.